HoiAlice/HoiAlice.github.io/content/authors/admin/_index.md

   - Mathematical Economics
   - Convex Optimisation and Variational Inequalities
   - Combinatorial Optimisation
-  - Tensor Nets and Quantum-Inspired Algorithms
+  - Tensor Networks and Quantum-Inspired Algorithms

 # Education to show in About widget
 education: